Let’s do something new

-We were looking for a type that offers a human feel, whether or not it’s a serif or a sans seemed secondary.
-There had to be a great deal of personality: particularly we wanted it to be joyful and friendly (like us! 😂).
-We identified the following criteria for the typeface:
+We were looking for a typeface that offers a human feel, whether or not it’s a serif or a sans seemed secondary.
+There had to be a great deal of personality: particularly we wanted it to be joyful and friendly (like us!).
+We identified the following as our criteria for the typeface:

 - Tall x-height for the optimistic feel